MilovanovicAlexandre/developpez-un-tableau-de-bord-d-analytics-avec-react/README.md

 The Frontend'app is now available on: <a href='http://localhost:3000/Home'>http://localhost:3000/Home</a>

-## Choose data's source: mock data or backend API data
+## Choose data's source: mock data or Backend API data

 Mocked data are located in /src/Data/dataMock.js